harrand/psyc/README.md

 - The `ref` keyword is equivalent to the 'address-of' operator (&) in C. `ref x` in Psy is equivalent to `&x` in C.
 - Similarly, the `deref` keyword is equivalent to the 'dereference' operator (*) in C. `deref my_ptr` in Psy is equivalent to `*my_ptr` in C.
 - Both `ref` and `deref` operators are examples of *unary operators*.
 These are operators that only require a single operand.
 More on that later.
+- Pointer arithmetic does not overload integer arithmetic; there is a special offseting `#` operator for it.

 Like C, you can also have function pointers:
 ```